SMurphyDev/Kafka-Integration-Test-Demo/README.md

 ### Further Thoughts

-In general, this strategy tightly couples the configuration of the application listener & producer to their test counterparts.
+In general, my initial strategy tightly couples the configuration of the application listener & producer to their test counterparts.
 It works because there is exactly one kafka broker and one serialization format.
 It would not work if I was reading JSON and writing avro, for example.

-The solution would be to modify the `GenericTestConsumerFactory` & `GenericTestProducer` to accept config maps from the calling test class, which I may look into in future.
+As a result I've add the `KafkaIntegrationWithExplicitConfigTest` which covers exactly the same test scenario, but shows how to provide explicit configurations for the test consumers/producers.